Our team is here to help you in a safe and caring environment with the challenges of life

 susanyelverton@liveoakcounselingcenter.org

-Susan works with older teens and adults and enjoys collaborating with her clients to identify their strengths, values and intentions.
+Susan works with teens and adults and enjoys collaborating with her clients to identify their strengths, values and intentions.
 She believes that therapy can help people to grow and heal by offering a safe place to examine their thoughts, emotions, and behaviors with curiosity instead of judgment.

 Her therapeutic approach is informed by training in mindfulness-based practices, such as Dialectical Behavior Therapy and Acceptance and Commitment Therapy.
 As a former arts educator, she also believes that creativity can be an important part of the healing process.